 Having a place to put donatable items right away lets me finish organizing my space and commit to getting rid of “stuff.”

-If you are going to take a tax deduction, check out this webpage from Goodwill and take pictures!
+If you are going to take a tax deduction, take pictures!

 When we organize the front hall closet, I am going to move my donation station to a laundry bin in there.

 What about items you can’t donate or pitch?

 A few summers ago, I wrote a series of posts about items that need to be disposed of in a delicate manner, like this trampoline.

 Junk King is a local company that takes away EVERYTHING and then recycles 60% of everything they take away!
 Are you a junk queen?